 It stands to reason that the more people who have access to something, the likelier it is for threats to get in, too.
 However, limiting a user’s access to the resources they need to complete their work helps to cut down on your potential exposure.
 This is especially important in an industry that is as data-heavy as healthcare, with records as extensive as medical ones are.

 If your business handles sensitive information like medical records, you may not be compliant to industry regulations, and become subject to fines.
-Michell Consulting Group is here to help by ensuring that your data is secure and you meet all compliances that may apply to you.
-Give us a call at 305-592-5620 to learn more.
+COMPANYNAME is here to help by ensuring that your data is secure and you meet all compliances that may apply to you.
+Give us a call at PHONENUMBER to learn more.